nkane/nkane.github.io/_posts/2018-08-03-win32-software-renderer-lesson-1:-getting-started.markdown

 	  WM_QUIT message's wParam parameter.
 If WM_QUIT was received as a result of calling [PostQuitMessage][post-quit-function], the value of wParam is the value of the PostQuitMessage function's nExitCode parameter.

+### Windows API Hello World
+Now that we have been introduced to the Windows API entry point, let's start out with creating a basic program to use as an example of our basic file structure and getting use to compiling using the Windows CLI.
+Before we begin, try to keep the folder and file structure the same as we discussed in a prior section of this tutorial.
+I will be storing these collections of files.